 If you experience major discrepancies, please give us your feedback on the channel, programme, advert or promo, and what time it happened.
 This information will help us identify the problem so we can address it.

 The decoder’s serial number is found on a sticker on the back of your device.

 The smartcard number can be found on the back of your smartcard, under the barcode.

 We understand that some of our non-PVR customers would like to record the great content on DStv to watch at a different time.
 You can make a recording off our broadcasts to a suitable external device, but this recording can’t be copied.

 If you have a PVR you can make one copy of your own recordings to an external device, but copying of DStv Catch Up and BoxOffice content isn’t possible.
 Digital copying of content is also not possible – this means no copying of content via HDMI outputs.

 We’ve enabled the content on DStv so it can be recorded to an external device; however the availability of these third party devices (capable of recording content) isn’t within our control.
 The way we make this content available for copying is standardised across our industry.
-You may require special media like DVD discs, or purpose-built features on your recording device.
-We advise you to speak to the supplier of your recording device for more information.
+You may require special media like DVD discs or purpose-built features on your recording device.
+We advise you to contact the supplier of your recording device for more information.

 The R80 Access Fee gives you an additional viewing environment without having to pay an extra subscription, and so saves you money.

 This Access Fee also lets you use the DStv Catch Up service via your PVR or DStv Explora and online, as well as BoxOffice.